ZeroWater 5-Stage Replacement Filter (4-Pack) Review 2026

 Overview

 ZeroWater occupies a unique position in the pitcher filter market: it is the only brand that achieves a genuine 0 TDS reading, meaning virtually all dissolved solids are removed from your water.
 The 5-stage ion exchange filtration system goes far beyond what Brita, PUR, or any other pitcher filter can accomplish.
-At $59.99 for a 4-pack, you are paying a premium — but you are also getting measurably the purest water available from any pitcher-based system.
+Priced in the $50–$100 range, it carries a meaningful premium over carbon-based alternatives — but you are also getting measurably the purest water available from any pitcher-based system.

 The 5-stage process combines coarse filtration, foam distribution, multi-layer activated carbon, ion exchange resin, and ultra-fine screens.
 This comprehensive approach earns IAPMO certification for reducing lead, chromium, PFOA, and PFOS — contaminants that most pitcher filters cannot touch.
 Each box even includes a TDS meter so you can verify the filtration quality yourself, which is a confidence-building touch that no competitor offers.